 - Call a breakdown service to come and help you.
 Only do this when it’s safe to do so.

 What should you do if your car breaks down on the motorway?

-- If you suspect something is wrong with your car, get off the motorway as soon as you can by taking the next exit or pulling into a service station.
+- Get off the motorway as soon as you suspect something is wrong with your car, by taking the next exit or pulling into a service station.

-- If you can’t exit the motorway, pull on to the hard shoulder and stop as far to the left as possible.
+- Pull on to the hard shoulder if you can’t exit the motorway, and stop as far to the left as possible.
 Turn your wheels to the left.
 Never attempt to place a warning triangle on a motorway.

 - Get out of your car on the left and ask your passengers to do the same.
 If possible, wait behind a barrier and not behind your broken-down car.
 Keep a keen eye on any children and pets.

 - Don’t try to fix the problem yourself.
 Even if you think you know what’s wrong, don’t put yourself in danger by attempting even simple repairs.

 - Call your breakdown service or walk to an emergency telephone on your side of the carriageway.

 - Tell the operator if you’re disabled, elderly or travelling alone.
 Then return and wait near your vehicle – but not too near the road.